cicsdev/cics-eventprocessing-java/README.md

 ## Structure

-The project consists of two Maven modules:
+The project consists of two parts:

 1. cics-eventprocessing-java-webapp - the Java source code for this example
 2. cics-eventprocessing-java-bundle - the bundle definition for this example